darrelfrancis/ionicons-sprite/README.md

 ### • What?

 Icon fonts suck on so many levels.
-So this is my two cents on making life with SVGs and popular ionicon font a little bit easier.
-Inline only symbols that you need and forget about additional requests, icon flickering and other stuff.
+So this is my two cents on making life a little bit easier, using SVGs and the popular Ionicon icon set.
+Include only the symbols you need, and forget about additional requests, icon flickering and other stuff.

 ### • Why?